 My experience has been that God never shows me the big picture.
 Instead, he grows my faith in Him when I trust Him.

-When I pray and petition the Lord for something or on someone’s behalf, trust Him to work and depend on Him, then I see answers to my prayers.
+When I pray and petition the Lord for something or on someone’s behalf, trust Him to work, and depend on Him, I see answers to my prayers.

 It may only take a few minutes, which is awesome, or it may take years.